 While it may be true (although debatable) that actions such as these may have a long term negative impact on the human race (even though they have a short-term benefit for the particular group), why would we assume primitive individuals would want to put the good of the species over the good of their own families?
 And more importantly, why should they?
 When times got tough and ancient families found themselves in desperate situations, do we really think these families submitted sacrificially to some moral code benefitting the species rather than their own family?
 Why should they want do this in the first place?
 Why should the long term survival of the species matter at all to anyone?
 I have many friends who are childless.
 Why should they care what happens to the species?
 Why should they make sacrifices today for people they will never know in the next generation?

 Even if we accept a concern for the species as a virtuous moral objective, where does this moral goal (of advancing the larger group even at the expense of the individual) come from?
 It seems we have pushed the “origin of morality” question back one level; now we have to account for our transcendent desire to promote the species rather than ourselves or our families.
 If we embrace an evolutionary explanation for moral development, we must begin by accounting for the transcendent, counter intuitive, often personally harmful importance of acting in a way that benefits our species even as it may harm our personal chances of survival.
 We may choose to affirm this over-arching, pre-existent moral goal, but there is no evidence we are the source of this goal.
 Our own evolutionary struggle for survival is far more personal than skeptics would like to admit.
 Those of us who decided to act selfishly, procreate with liberty, behave cruelly and retreat when necessary were often far more likely to survive in a brutal early environment.
 The fact we eventually chose to embrace moral principles transcending our own personal wellbeing is a significant piece of evidence.
 Our moral laws today are not a matter of subjective opinion and personal utility.
 In fact, they are often personally “inconvenient”.
 Moral truth transcends all of us and calls us to submit our personal, human desires to a greater standard that often seems unattainably sacrificial and unselfish.
 Transcendent, objective moral truths such as these (including objective moral truths about the survival of our species) require a Transcendent, Objective Moral Truth Giver.
+Even if we accept a concern for the species as a virtuous moral objective, where does this moral goal (of advancing the larger group even at the expense of the individual) come from?
+Click To Tweet

 For more information about the scientific and philosophical evidence pointing to a Divine Creator, please read God’s Crime Scene: A Cold-Case Detective Examines the Evidence for a Divinely Created Universe.
 This book employs a simple crime scene strategy to investigate eight pieces of evidence in the universe to determine the most reasonable explanation.
 The book is accompanied by an eight-session God’s Crime Scene DVD Set (and Participant’s Guide) to help individuals or small groups examine the evidence and make the case.